On the Finsler variational nature of autoparallels in metric-affine geometry: Preliminaries

 \begin{definition} A symmetric affine connection $\nabla$ on a manifold $M$ is said to be: \begin{enumerate} \item[$(i)$] \textbf{(Pseudo)-Riemann-metrizable} if there exists a pseudo-Riemannian metric $a$ such that $\nabla$ coincides with the Levi-Civita connection $\overset{\circ}{\nabla}$ of $a$, that is, locally we have

 In this case, the pseudo-Riemannian metric $a$ is said to metrize $\nabla \,$. \item[$(ii)$] \textbf{(Pseudo)-Finsler-metrizable} if there exists a Berwald-type pseudo-Finsler structure $(M,L)$, whose canonical affine connection is $\nabla$.
-In this case, the Berwald-type pseudo-Finsler space $(M,L)$ is said to metrize $\nabla\,$. \end{enumerate}
+In this case, the Berwald-type pseudo-Finsler space $(M,L)$ is said to metrize $\nabla\,$. \end{enumerate} \end{definition}

-\end{definition} \textbf{Remarks.} \begin{enumerate} \item Saying that $\nabla$ is pseudo-Finsler metrizable is equivalent to saying that there exists a nondegenerate, positively 2-homogeneous Lagrangian $L=L(x,\dot{x})$ (i.e., a reparametrization-invariant arc length functional) whose arc-length parametrized geodesics are the autoparallels of $\nabla$. \item Riemann metrizability obviously implies Finsler metrizability.
-Yet, the converse statement is more nuanced: whereas metrizability by a classical ($TM\setminus \{0\}$-smooth, positive definite) Finsler metric does imply Riemann metrizability (a result known as Szabo's Theorem, \cite{Szabo}), there exist multiple examples of connections that are metrizable by Finsler spacetime functions $L$, yet are \textit{not} pseudo-Riemann metrizable\footnote{These counterexamples contradict the claim in a very recent paper, \cite{Heisenberg} that variationality of autoparallels equates pseudo-Riemann metrizability.}, see, e.g., \cite{Fuster:2020upk, Cheraghchi:2022zgv, Voicu_2024}.
+\textbf{Remarks.} \begin{enumerate} \item Saying that $\nabla$ is pseudo-Finsler metrizable is equivalent to saying that there exists a nondegenerate, positively 2-homogeneous Lagrangian $L=L(x,\dot{x})$ (i.e., a reparametrization-invariant arc length functional) whose arc-length parametrized geodesics are the autoparallels of $\nabla$. \item Pseudo-Riemann metrizability obviously implies pseudo-Finsler metrizability.
+Yet, the converse statement is more nuanced: whereas metrizability by a classical ($TM\setminus \{0\}$-smooth, positive definite) Finsler metric does imply Riemann metrizability (a result known as Szabo's Theorem, \cite{Szabo}), there exist multiple examples of connections that are metrizable by pseudo-Finsler spacetime functions $L$, yet are \textit{not} pseudo-Riemann metrizable, see, e.g., \cite{Fuster:2020upk, Cheraghchi:2022zgv, Voicu_2024}.
+These are explicit counterexamples to the claim in a very recent paper \cite{Heisenberg} that variationality of autoparallels equates pseudo-Riemann metrizability. \end{enumerate}